Guaranteed real industry experience

 Internships in master degrees

-Available as part of several master programs, the Information Communication Technology (ICT) and Information Systems Analysis and Management Internship runs each semester starting in the first week of the semester.
+Post graduate internships are available as part of several masters programs and run each semester starting in the first week of the semester.

-This internship includes assessments and work placements within approved organisations for 2 days per week over a 12-week semester period.
+This internship includes assessments and work placements with approved organisations for two to four days per week over a 12-week semester period.
+The time commitment per week is dependent on whether the internship is a 12.5 credit unit (two days per week) or a 25-credit unit (four days per week).

 • register your interest in the semester prior to becoming eligible